fizzlebert/amazing/README.md

-# Maze solver
+# Amazing mazes
-> Very simple maze solver
+> Very simple maze solver, with an amazing name

+## 🚧🚧 🛑 🚧🚧 WIP
+Not yet completed

 ## What is it?
 Creates maze and then solves based on specified algorithm.
 This was inspired